-- Parents can help their children learn the Bible, even if the parents do not know very much about the Bible.
+- Parents can help their children learn the Bible, even if the parents do not know very much about the Bible yet.
 The 5-Question Bible study method is very useful with children, as soon as they learn to read.
 Go to the end of this book, Book 3, to learn this method.
 Near the end of Book 3, there is a section with the title, "Practical Steps for Becoming a Spiritual Parent."
 There you will see instructions for how to use the Bible study with five questions.
-Parents can read the Bible with their children, and then help them find answers to the questions. - Parents can help the children learn songs about God and the Bible.
+Parents can read the Bible with their children, and then help them find answers to the questions.
+Parents will learn the Bible at the same time! - Parents can help the children learn songs about God and the Bible.
 For many people, it's easier to memorize a song than to memorize a Bible verse.
-There are some very simple songs about God that are written for children. - Parents can tell children about experiences they have had and lessons they have learned.
-Even if the experience was bad, if the parent learned a lesson from the experience, it will probably be helpful to tell to their child. - Parents can help children memorize Bible verses.
+There are some very simple songs about God that are written for children. - Parents can tell children about experiences they have had and the lessons they learned from those experiences.
+Even if the experience was bad, if the parent learned a lesson from the experience, it will probably be helpful to tell to their child, with discretion. - Parents can help children memorize Bible verses.
 Most children are able to memorize quickly, even before they are able to read.
 Parents can help children memorize by asking them to repeat the first phrase after the parent.
-Then the parent adds another phrase and the child repeats the first phrase with the next phrase added on.
+Then the parent repeats the first phrase and adds another phrase, and the child repeats the first phrase with the next phrase added on.
 This is continued until the child learns the whole verse or passage.

 The mind of a young child can be compared to many shelves in a room.
 When the child is a baby, the shelves are empty of information.
 Parents usually have the most influence on what kind of information their child receives.
 Every day new information is stored on the shelves as the child goes through life.
-Hopefully God's Word, which is truth, is stored on the shelves of the mind.
-It is up to the child to decide what they do with the information, and they might make very selfish decisions.
+You can store God's Word, which is truth, on the shelves of the mind.
+It will be up to the child to decide what they do with the information, and they might make very selfish decisions.
 But when the child gives their heart to God to be the leader of their life, God's Spirit uses the information the child already knows to lead and teach the child.
-If the child's mind has no information from God's Word, the Holy Spirit is very limited on what can be done to lead the child.
+If the child's mind has no information from God's Word, the Holy Spirit is limited on what can be done to lead the child.
 But if the child's mind is full of God's Word, then the Holy Spirit can help the child remember and the Spirit can help the child live according to the truth that is already in the mind.